Jul 11, 2025

 The course focuses on Cisco network architectures, models, protocols, and networking elements that connect users, devices, applications and data through the internet and across modern computer networks - including IP addressing and Ethernet fundamentals.
 Students will build simple local area networks (LANs) that integrate foundational network security, and perform basic configurations for routers and switches.

-Prerequisite CST 09320 with a minimum grade of D-
+Prerequisite Courses: CST 09320 with a minimum grade of D-

 • CST 09430 - Switching, Routing and Wireless Essentials